FountainMC/FountainAPI/CONTRIBUTING.md

 * Vertical whitespace

   * Place a blank line before the first member of a class, interface, enum, etc., as well as after the last member.
+A blank line should come after the last `}`.

     ```
     public interface Example {